blue-llama/e-treasure-hunt/README.md

 See <https://console.cloud.google.com/apis/dashboard>.

-NOTE: these API keys are passed to clients, so you must ensure you have appropriate usage limits configured to avoid being charged in case of mis-use.
+NOTE: these API keys are passed to clients, so you must ensure you have appropriate usage limits configured to avoid being charged in case of misuse.
 You may also wish to employ additional security measures e.g. configuring an allowed redirect URI.